bigchipbag/migrate-deluge/README.md

 Where the source download path is like 'C:\Downloads\' and Target's is like '/mnt/downloads/'

 ## Instructions
+(these are written for my specific use case of Windows to Linux.)

 Pause all torrents in Deluge on Windows.
 Use the File->Quit option to close Deluge, and verify the system tray icon is gone and the program is closed.

 Copy your entire existing deluge config from C:\Users\USERNAME\AppData\Roaming\deluge to ~/.config/deluge